itsdawei/cs104-avlbst-testrunner/README.md

 # cs104-avlbst-testrunner
-Copy the file (DO NOT CLONE THE REPO) into your hw-username/hw4/ directory.
+Copy the files (DO NOT CLONE THE REPO) into your hw-username/hw4/ directory.